joaoafs/BuggyDataBase/README.md

+# Buggy-DataBase
-@IST - FP 1st Project
+#### @IST - FP 1st Project 2021

-October 2021
+Project developed within the scope of the Fundamentals of Programming course at @IST, which consists of building a project whose function is to identify and correct problems in a database.